Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/lro/standard/generated/README.md

 ### Install the `@msinternal/modular-lro-standard` package

-Install the Standard REST client library for JavaScript with `npm`:
+Install the Standard client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/modular-lro-standard